This Boy

 "This Boy" is a song by the English rock band the Beatles, written by John Lennon (credited to Lennon–McCartney).
 It was released in November 1963 as the B-side of the band's Parlophone single "I Want to Hold Your Hand".
 In the United States, it was issued in January 1964 on Meet the Beatles! which was Capitol Records' reconfigured version of the With the Beatles album.
 The Beatles performed the song live on 16 February 1964 for their second appearance on The Ed Sullivan Show.
 An instrumental easy listening arrangement by George Martin, re-titled "Ringo's Theme (This Boy)", was featured in the film A Hard Day's Night and the United Artists soundtrack album.
 This version was also issued as a single, reaching number 53 in the US and number one in Canada.

 "This Boy" was remastered for compact disc by George Martin and released in 1988 on the Past Masters, Volume One compilation.
-On 9 September 2009 it was re-released on the two CD set Past Masters, as part of the remastering of the original Beatles' catalogue, and was included in The Beatles Stereo Box Set and in The Beatles in Mono box set.
+On 9 September 2009, it was re-released on the two CD set Past Masters, as part of the remastering of the original Beatles' catalogue, and was included in The Beatles Stereo Box Set and in The Beatles in Mono box set.

 Composition

-The track's composition was Lennon's attempt to write a tune in the style of Motown star Smokey Robinson, and specifically his song "I've Been Good To You", which has similar circular doo-wop chord changes, melody and arrangement.
-The tune and arrangement also draws from "You Don't Understand Me", a B-side to a Bobby Freeman single.
-Paul McCartney cites the Teddy Bears' 1958 hit "To Know Him Is to Love Him" as also being influential.
+The track's composition was Lennon's attempt to write a tune in the style of Motown star Smokey Robinson, and specifically his song "I've Been Good to You", which has similar circular doo-wop chord changes, melody and arrangement.
+The tune and arrangement also draw from "You Don't Understand Me", a B-side to a Bobby Freeman single.
+Paul McCartney cites the Teddy Bears' 1958 hit "To Know Him Is to Love Him" also as being influential.